evrycollin/py-sentiment-api-server/README.md

 - TextBlob with Naive Bayses analyser
 - NLTK Vader component

-For each component, and server endpoint is implemented :
+For each component, and server endpoint is implemented where you simply have to post the text to be analysed :
 - /api/textblob
 - /api/textblob/naive-bayes
 - /api/vader